-Determinations are legally binding rulings made by MBIE about matters of dispute to do with certain decisions under the Building Act.
-Most determinations centre on a decision made by a council (for example, a refusal to grant building consent).
+Determinations are legally binding decisions made by MBIE about matters of dispute to do with certain decisions under the Building Act.
+Most determinations are about a decision made by a council (for example, a refusal to issue a building consent).

 A determination may also consider whether building work complies with the Building Code.
 It may involve building work that is planned, underway or complete.

 Make a complaint about your building consent authority

 You might be able to make a formal complaint to us if you have concerns about how a council carries out its functions as a building consent authority (for example, refusal to grant a building consent).